arjunkrt/CodingChallenge/README.md

 It will display the Date, Log level, user, Main function, sub function and logged messages seperated by space.
 Following validations are done here:
-Log level will be from either of these 3: ERROR, INFO and DEBUG Time should have minutes and seconds, if not that log is ignored User shouldn't have spaces in between
+Log level will be from either of these 3: ERROR, INFO and DEBUG.
+Time should have minutes and seconds, if not that log is ignored.
+User shouldn't have spaces in between.
 Subfunction is not mandatory